MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-overview.md

 ![Identity lifecycle](./media/identity-governance-overview/identity-lifecycle.png)

-### Automate the entire employee identity lifecycle orchestrated by HR sources

-For many organizations, identity lifecycle for employees is tied to the representation of that employee in an HCM (human capital management) system.
-Organizations wish to automatically create an identity for a new employee via a signal from a HR system, and gracefully remove access when the employee leaves the organization.
+For many organizations, identity lifecycle for employees and other workers is tied to the representation of that person in an HCM (human capital management) or HR system.
+Organizations need to automate the process of creating an identity for a new employee based on a signal from that system so that the employee can be productive on day 1, and gracefully remove accounts and access when the employee leaves the organization.

-In Microsoft Entra ID Governance, you can automate the identity lifecycle using
+In Microsoft Entra ID Governance, you can automate the identity lifecycle for these individuals using

-- [inbound provisioning from your organization's HR sources](~/identity/app-provisioning/plan-cloud-hr-provision.md), including from Workday and SuccessFactors, to automatically maintain user identities in both Active Directory and Microsoft Entra ID
+- [inbound provisioning from your organization's HR sources](~/identity/app-provisioning/plan-cloud-hr-provision.md), including retrieving from Workday and SuccessFactors, to automatically maintain user identities in both Active Directory and Microsoft Entra ID
 - [lifecycle workflows](what-are-lifecycle-workflows.md) to automate workflow tasks that run at certain key events, such before a new employee is scheduled to start work at the organization, as they change status during their time in the organization, and as they leave the organization.
 For example, a workflow can be configured to send an email with a temporary access pass to a new user's manager, or a welcome email to the user on their first day.
-- [user provisioning](~/identity/app-provisioning/user-provisioning.md) to create, update and remove user accounts in other apps, including hundreds of cloud and on-premises apps via SCIM, LDAP and SQL.
+- [user provisioning](~/identity/app-provisioning/user-provisioning.md) to create, update and remove user accounts in other applications, with connectors to hundreds of cloud and on-premises applications via SCIM, LDAP and SQL.

-### Auomate identity lifecycle when there is no authoritative source

-Organizations also need identities for guests and partners to enable them to have access to resources.
+Organizations also need additional identities, for partners, suppliers and other guests, to enable them to collaborate or have access to resources.

-In Microsoft Entra ID Governance, you can enable business groups to allow access to partners, suppliers, and guests securely via
+In Microsoft Entra ID Governance, you can enable business groups to determine which of these guests should have access, and for how long, using

-- [Microsoft Entra entitlement management](entitlement-management-overview.md) whhere you can specify which other organizations' users are allowed to request access to your organization's resources and, when approved, be added as [B2B](~/external-id/what-is-b2b.md) guests to your organization's directory. and ensures that these guests do not retain access longer than necessary.
+- [entitlement management](entitlement-management-overview.md) in which you can specify the other organizations whose users are allowed to request access to your organization's resources.
+When one of those user's request is approved, they are automatically added as [B2B](~/external-id/what-is-b2b.md) guests to your organization's directory, and assigned appropriate access, and the B2B guest user is removed when the user no longer needs access.
-- [Microsoft Entra access reviews](access-reviews-overview.md) automates recurring reviews of existing guests already in your directory, and remove them when their need for continued access is denied.
+- [access reviews](access-reviews-overview.md) automates recurring reviews of existing guests already in your directory, and remove their B2B guest user account when their need for continued access is denied.

 ## Access lifecycle